 Check out these various ways to study Job.

-The color-coded chart of Job below shows where the many questions in the book are found.
-There more of them in Job than in any other book because of the debate and lack of understanding on the part of Job's three 'friends.'
+The color-coded charts of Job below show where the many questions in the book are found.
+There are more of them in Job than in any other book because of the debate and lack of understanding on the part of Job's three 'friends.'
 This in turn was because they did not have the Scriptures and were dependent upon observation and reason.
 Man's ignorance is stressed.

 FOR STUDY: 1.)
 Notice how the book of 42 chapters is divided up into six sections.
 2.)
 Discuss the questions asked on the summary chart and 3.) discuss the nature of selected questions on the chart and answers given, if any are given.
 (Many questions are rhetorical.)

-Adjective cards from our DESCRIBE-IT-YOURSELF set of 800 are used to describe selected questions (or answers thereto) found in Job.
+Cards from our DESCRIBE-IT-YOURSELF set of 1,300+ are used to describe selected questions (or answers thereto) found in Job.
 The opening question in each study is always, "How would you describe . . . ?"

 For instance, how would you describe the longest question in Job, the one the Lord asked about the creation of the oceans in 38:8-11?
 "38:8 Or who shut up the sea with doors, when it burst forth, as if it had issued out of the womb?
 38:9 When I made the cloud the garment thereof, and thick darkness a swaddling band for it, 38:10 And fixed my limit for it, and set bars and doors, 38:11 And said, This far you shall come, but no further: and here shall your proud waves be stopped?”